River Great Ouse: The Leisure Age

 Simpson's victory in 1904 coincided with an increased use of the river for leisure.
 As he could not charge these boats for use of the locks, the situation was resolved for a time in 1906 by the formation of the River Ouse Locks Committee, who rented the locks between Great Barford and Bedford.
-Over 2000 boats were recorded using Bedford Lock in a three-month period soon afterwards.
-Despite pressure from local authorities and navigation companies, the upper river was closed for trade, and a Royal Commission reported in 1909 on the poor state of the lower river, the lack of any consistent authority to manage it, and the unusual practice of towing horses having to jump over fences because there were no gates where they crossed the towing path.
-The Ouse Drainage Board was formed in 1918, but had no powers to deal with navigation issues, and it was not until the powers of the Land Drainage Act (1930) were used to create the Great Ouse Catchment Board that effective action could be taken.
+Over 2,000 boats were recorded using Bedford Lock in a three-month period soon afterwards.
+Despite pressure from local authorities and navigation companies, the upper river was closed for trade, and a royal commission reported in 1909 on the poor state of the lower river, the lack of any consistent authority to manage it, and the unusual practice of towing horses having to jump over fences because there were no gates where they crossed the towing path.
+The Ouse Drainage Board was formed in 1918, but had no powers to deal with navigation issues, and it was not until the powers of the Land Drainage Act 1930 (20 & 21 Geo.
+5. c.
+44) were used to create the Great Ouse Catchment Board that effective action could be taken.

-The Catchment Board bought the navigation rights from Simpson's estate, and began to dredge the river and rebuild the locks.
+The catchment board bought the navigation rights from Simpson's estate, and began to dredge the river and rebuild the locks.
 There was an upturn in commercial traffic from 1925, when the sugar beet factory at Queen Adelaide near Ely was opened.
 They operated six or seven tugs and a fleet of over 100 barges, and three tugs and 24 barges from the Wissington sugar beet factory on the River Wissey also operated on the river.
 Local commercial traffic continued around Ely until after the Second World War.
 The sugar beet traffic ceased in 1959, and the last commercial boat on the upper river was "Shellfen", a Dutch barge converted to carry 4000 impgal of diesel fuel, which supplied the remote pumping stations until 1974, when the last ones were converted to electricity.